 Is omega-6 good for you?
 How much should you ingest compared to the omega-3 fatty acids?
 What are the foods we eat that help us to balance out these important fatty acids?
 We’re going to answer these questions and talk about the health benefits of balancing them.

-Not all omegas are created equal
+Are all omegas created equal?

 First of all, let’s clear up the murky waters a little bit.
 The world of fats is complex.
 We find the omegas within the category of unsaturated fats.
 There are three different kinds of omegas: omega-3, omega-6, and omega-9.
 The number refers to how many carbons away from the methyl end of the fatty acid chain that the carbon-carbon double bond appears.
 So an omega-3 fatty acid is three carbons away, for example.